AxelBrune/CRUDZoo/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-## About the project

-This project is my first CRUD App in Laravel and VueJs.
-It has been created for people who could want to make a list of the animals they know/ they have met.
-To launch the projet : open cmd in the CRUDZoo folder, enter the command "php artisan migrate:refresh --seed" and then enter the command "npm run dev"

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: